 There are many questions as to when a newly installed deck should be stained.
 Some stain manufacturers suggest you should wait 3-12 months to let the wood dry while others say to stain the deck right away.
-The answer can be both just as long as you prep the new wood properly for an application of the stain.
+The answer can be both just as long as you prep the new wood properly for the application of the stain.

 We are going to explain both scenarios and the proper steps to take.